theobald-software/helpcenter.theobald-software.github.io/includes/sap-connection/xu-bc-connect-to-sap.md

 	5. In the *General* tab, select a connection method and enter the [system details](settings.md#general) of your SAP system.

 		!!! tip
-			Input values for the SAP connection can be found in the Properties of the SAP Logon Pad or they can be requested from the SAP Basis team.
+			Input values for the SAP connection can be found in the Properties of the SAP Logon Pad, alternatively request the input values from the SAP Basis team.

 	6. In the *Authentication* tab, select one of the following authentication methods:
 		- *Plain* uses the SAP username and password.